mwaseem75/iris-energy-isodata/README.md

 Application is using **iris interoperability framework** along with **embedded python**.

-## Features
-* Get Fuel Mix
-* Get Today Forecast, Demand and supply
-* Get Latest Demand and Supply
-* Get Historical Demand and supply

-## List of Independent systems operators(ISOs)
+## Get total production, demand and supply of below Independent systems operators(ISOs)
 * California ISO (caiso)
 * Electric Reliability Council of Texas (ercot)
 * New York ISO (nyiso)